State Board of Education State Report Cards on Educator Preparation Programs

 Each year, the State Board of Education issues a report card of all educator preparation programs in Tennessee, detailing several aspects of the educator preparation programs including student information, employment of graduates, and the impact/effectiveness levels of graduates.

 In 2017, 2018, and 2019, the University of Tennessee, Knoxville received the highest possible rating for teacher preparation in the state.
-Overall ratings were not issued in 2020 due to the COVID-19 pandemic.
+In 2020 and 2021, overall ratings were not issued due to the COVID-19 pandemic.
 The full Teacher Prep Report card is available for review.

 Previous years measures of teaching effectiveness are available: